Discover the fundamentals of 3D printing, what you can do in this field, and ways you can explore your 3D printing goals and potential.

 Metals, such as stainless steel, bronze, gold, nickel, aluminum, and titanium

-Carbon fiber, frequently used as metal alternative for adding a top coat to plastics
+Carbon fiber, frequently used as a metal alternative for adding a top coat to plastics

 Human tissue, used for scientific research and development in 3D bioprinting to create tissue for regenerative medicine and drug testing, among other uses

-Health care: dental aligners, hearing aids, organs, implants, prostheses, medical devices, and surgical instruments
+Health care: Dental aligners, hearing aids, implants, prostheses, medical devices, and surgical instruments

 Statista predicts that the number of actual 3D printing and additive manufacturing devices in use will likely increase from 665,000 in 2020 to more than 2.7 million by 2030 [4].

-As 3D printing becomes more widespread among artists, hobbyists, professionals, and businesses, career paths are starting to emerge.
-We’ve collected just a few of the job titles you may come across in a job search related to 3D printing.
-For each job title, we’ve included US salary averages (base pay + additional pay such as cash bonuses, commissions, tips, and profit sharing), responsibilities, and qualifications.
+As 3D printing becomes more widespread among artists, hobbyists, professionals, and businesses, career paths are emerging.
+A few of the job titles you may come across in a job search related to 3D printing include industrial designer, brand designer, and product designer.
+For each job title, explore the US median total annual pay, responsibilities, and qualifications.

-Duties: develop products from concept to production; work with stakeholders to get designs approved; collaborate with engineers, product marketers, and manufacturing partners; lead ideation sessions; stay up-to-date on users, trends, materials, and processes
+As an industrial designer, you develop products from concept to production.
+You work with stakeholders to get designs approved, collaborate with engineers, product marketers, and manufacturing partners, and lead ideation sessions.
+In this role, you also need to stay up to date on users, trends, materials, and processes.

 Design and print one-of-a-kind birthday gifts for loved ones.